 Mergers and Acquisitions

-And the hits just kept coming - in 2014 the company purchased drug maker Forest Laboratories for about $28 billion.
+The company has been no stranger to large deals.
+In 2014 it purchased drug maker Forest Laboratories for about $28 billion.
 The move created a global drug powerhouse with branded and generic medications and a strong development pipeline expected to generate revenues of around $15 billion.
 The following year, Actavis acquired Allergan (maker of Botox and other aesthetic products) in a $66 billion deal.
 With that transaction, the company became a top 10 global pharmaceutical firm with revenues expected to top $23 billion in 2015.
 The firm also plans to buy Auden Mckenzie, maker of more than 650 generic medications and some 85 products under development, in a deal which will make Allergan the largest supplier of generics in the UK.

 Other completed deals include the 2014 purchases of Durata Therapeutics ($724.5 million), Furiex Pharmaceuticals ($1.2 billion), and Silom Medical Company ($103 million).
 The company also purchased Tretin-X, a product formerly marketed by Onset Dermatologics, from Valeant Pharmarceuticals for $70 million.